Tubanji Walubita ’19

 How did a liberal arts education make a difference for you?

 As a high school student, I expressed an interest in the sciences and the humanities.
 Having a liberal arts education in college allowed me to nurture my interests through pursuing a double major in biology and gender, sexuality, and women’s studies.
-The liberal arts education aided in making my time in college highly useful, from being able to easily schedule the courses required for both my majors to being able to self-design my second major.
+The liberal arts education aided in making my time in college highly useful, from being able to easily schedule the courses required for both my majors to self-designing my second major.
 The liberal arts education also emphasized interdisciplinary learning and the acquisition of a wide range of skills that I am currently able to use in the field of social epidemiology.

 What experiences outside of the classroom do you think helped prepare you for your graduate program?

 My first undergraduate research experience, being a part of the Richter Scholar Program during the summer following my freshman year, introduced me to the possibility of pursuing a research career.
-During a following summer, I participated in a population health research internship at Rosalind Franklin University.
+During the following summer, I participated in a population health research internship at Rosalind Franklin University.
 There, I gained and developed population health and epidemiology research skills, created my own research question and hypothesis, retrieved and analyzed data, and reported on my findings in a university-wide presentation.
 This fully immersive experience helped me confirm my interest in pursuing graduate study in epidemiology and introduced me to the kind of work I would be doing in a graduate program.

-How did your time at Lake Forest help you prepare to apply for your current professional position?
+How did your time at Lake Forest College help you prepare to apply for your current professional position?

-My time at Lake Forest allowed me to take diverse courses that taught me the fundamentals of being a scientist and a researcher.
+Lake Forest College allowed me to take diverse courses that taught me the fundamentals of being a scientist and a researcher.
 I learned how to ask critical questions, appropriately use the resources available to me, problem solve, develop knowledgeable answers, and present my findings to a wide range of audiences.
 Moreover, I gained specialized knowledge of certain skills and topics that I refer to regularly as part of my current position.

 What skills and experiences at Lake Forest do you believe will help you be successful?